-this historic issue and carried out a detailed incomes and pricing review and developed a new policy that standardises charges per m2 for allotments and markets.
 3 The invoice receipts provided to market traders do not separately identify the VAT they can reclaim on utilities and actual pitch rent and there are different levels of VAT applicable to each of these supplies.
 The council should issue receipt invoices to market traders that fully analyse net supply types (ie utilities and pitch rent) and associated VAT charges.
-Clerk Response - New receipt books have been ordered to replace the existing.
-202 0/21 first interim internal audit 1 The council will soon be reviewing the budget and precept for 2021/22 and the decision making will be challenging due to the ongoing pandemic and the associated restrictions to the services that the council is able to keep open for the public.
+Implemented 202 0/21 first interim internal audit 1 The council will soon be reviewing the budget and precept for 2021/22 and the decision making will be challenging due to the ongoing pandemic and the associated restrictions to the services that the council is able to keep open for the public.
 It is important that council are able to review a series of budget options to ensure comprehensive management information is available for the precept decision.
 The budget options should incorporate sensitivity analysis, for instance, for a variable number of months the services are projected to be open for hire/events.
 These budget options should also build in the required reserve levels of the council as noted below in issue 2.)
-Clerk comment - The finance committee were presented with two budget proposals on 29 October 2020, showing alternative impact of COVID on 2021/22 budget.
-2 The council has adopted a reserves policy that requires general reserves of between 3 and 6 months of the precept level.
+Implemented through budget workshops 2 The council has adopted a reserves policy that requires general reserves of between 3 and 6 months of the precept level.
 This policy would require a minimum general reserve of £168k at the year end.
-However, current projections for 2020/21 indicate the The council should establish a medium term financial plan to replenish general reserves to adequate levels.
-Clerk comment - The finance committee were advised of the requirement to build on the general reserves within a written report and verbally by the Clerk on 29 October 2020.
-And Council is now forward planning budgets 4 years ahead.
+However, current projections for 2020/21 indicate the year end general reserve will be materially below this level due to the impact of the pandemic.
+The council should establish a medium term financial plan to replenish general reserves to adequate levels.
+Implemented

-year end general reserve will be materially below this level due to the impact of the pandemic.
-3 The planned completion date of the extension to the civic hall is by 31 st March 2021.
+3 The planned completion date of the extension to the civic hall is by 31st March 2021.
 The current 2020/21 budget assumes no VAT will be recoverable on the scheme as the partial exemption threshold of £7500 will be breached by a substantial amount.
 However, the 2020/21 budget does not include an entry for irrecoverable input VAT relating to all other VAT exempt council services.
 This is important as no input VAT relating to exempt council services will be able to be reclaimed in 2020/21 if the £7500 partial exemption threshold is breached.
 The 2020/21 budget should include a line for irrecoverable input VAT relating to exempt supplies in addition to the irrecoverable VAT on the civic hall extension.
-Clerk comment - The VAT consultant appointed last year had provided advice relating to the extension and this advice has been accounted for.
-There is a budget line for irrecoverable VAT.
+Civic hall extension has not been progressed as at date of follow up.
 4 Input VAT had been incorrectly applied to the annual insurance schedule in the RBS ledger system and, as a result, the VAT was incorrectly reclaimed.
 There is no VAT on annual insurance policies.
 The previous year's ledger was checked onsite by officers to confirm the error was one off.
 The overclaim of VAT should be corrected in the next VAT return.
 Care should be taken when posting invoices into the RBS ledger system to ensure only those supplies where VAT has validly been charged are processed with input VAT in the ledger.
-Clerk comment - This was an error which has since been corrected.
-5 A review of cybersecurity measures currently in place at the council identified the following: Clerk response - A Cyber security policy is now in draft form and an application has been made for Cyber essential certification.
+Implemented - this was an isolated error 5 A review of cybersecurity measures currently in place at the council identified the following: - No cybersecurity policy has been adopted A cybersecurity policy should be adopted and implemented by the council Implemented - Training and new policies developed by PRISM cyber essentials and accreditation passed.